Diftraku/yourls_dnsbl/README.md

+**This project has been archived, you may fork it and continue to develop it further.**

+**The code may be insecure as it is and no effort to correct any bugs will be taken.**

 ## YOURLS DNSBL Plugin ##

 Uses various DNSBLs to check the submitter's IP and prevent shortening URLs if any malicious activity has been detected.